vizdata-f21/project-2-out_of_the_boxplots/proposal/proposal.md

     ## $ Amount             <chr>

-We consulted Duke Dining on the best way to extract food point data and they believe our method is most efficient.
+We consulted Duke Dining on the best way to extract food point data and they believe our method is most efficient, rather than using an inaccessible api.

 Students will then be provided information about how their spending compares to Duke’s recommended spending by utilizing a trendline that